felipeprad0-dev/Discover/CSS/devtools.md

-## Apertando F12 no navegador
+## Pressing F12 on Browser

-    * As regras devem ser lidas de baixo para cima
+    * Rules must be read from top to bottom